 VBoxManage storagectl OSX –name “SATA Controller” –add sata –controller IntelAHCI

-OSX – in Virtual Machine Name.
-(UUID also applicable)
+OSX – is the Virtual Machine name (UUID also applicable).

 2) Add the hard disk to the controller with the following command